 Even official sources show how, schedule by schedule, the fees can add up quickly.
-In 2006, the IRS published an extensive list of typical costs paid by taxpayers who had their taxes prepared by a professional.
+In 2006, the last time such a list was published, the IRS estimated the typical costs paid by taxpayers who had their taxes prepared by a professional.
 Here are some of the common combinations of tax forms filed by taxpayers and their estimated out-of-pocket costs.
 Bear in mind that tax preparation fees can vary widely, according to the IRS, "depending on the taxpayer's tax situation and issues, the type of professional preparer, and the geographic area."